🧡 Skip to main content🔍 Skip to search

 An Action can take the name of deleted file directly from Directory Watcher

-To retrieve name of deleted file from the Trigger, choose File & Folder Watcher in the Triggers category and note that Full path and filename will be returned.
+To retrieve the name of the deleted file from the Trigger, choose File & Folder Watcher in the Triggers category, and note that Full path and filename will be returned.
 Click OK and see the Filename variable appear.
-The email text will contain just name of the file (not the file itself).
-To add the file itself to the email, the same dynamic value would need to be used in the Attachment field (if it was not referring to deleted file, that is).
+The email text will contain just the name of the file (not the file itself).
+To add the file itself to the email, the same dynamic value would need to be used in the Attachment field (if it were not referring to a deleted file, that is).

-Click Ok to return to Task Wizard and note that the Send Email Action has been added.
-Now continue with the remaining steps of Task creation, such as Run As settings that determine user credentials the Task is executed with, email reports of Task failed or successful completion and Task information including its name and description.
+Click OK to return to the Task Wizard, and note that the Send Email Action has been added.
+Now continue with the remaining steps of Task creation, such as the Run As settings that determine the user credentials the Task is executed with, email reports of Task failure or successful completion, and Task information including its name and description.
 Finish the Task.

 Summary

-When a file in this directory is deleted, the Task will send an email message that contains the name of computer and full path and filename (using Send Email).
-The Send Email Action gets the name of deleted file from File & Folder Watcher and the name of computer from the Windows by using Variable Wizard.
+When a file in this directory is deleted, the Task will send an email message that contains the name of the computer and the full path and filename (using Send Email).
+The Send Email Action gets the name of the deleted file from the File & Folder Watcher and the name of the computer from Windows by using the Variable Wizard.

 Ask for more…